 But what if you don’t have access to a computer?
 That is where is this new jailbreak utility comes in.

-ReProvision is a Cydia Extender alternative for 32-bit and 64-bit Apple devices.
-It is developed by the eminent developer Matt Clarke and designed by Alessandro Chiarlitti.
+ReProvision Reborn is a Cydia Extender alternative for 32-bit and 64-bit Apple devices.
+It is developed and designed by Soh Satoh, Matt Clarke, and Alessandro Chiarlitti.

 Here’s a quick rundown of its features –